Rope Rescue

-Rope Rescue is a 2D physics-based rope puzzle game developed by American studio Untame Games and published by Chillingo Games for iOS.
+Rope Rescue is a 2D physics-based rope puzzle game developed by American studio Untame Games and published by Chillingo for iOS.
+The game stars a parrot officially named Rupert rescuing baby birds, who have been locked up in cages by the game's villain, King Bat.

 Reception

 The game has received generally favorable reviews with a Metacritic score of 69/100 based on 5 reviews.